 I am just giving you different options to choose from.
 And I am not going to sell anything here in this post.
 Also, will not put any affiliate links in this post.
 All I am trying to do is help you based on your unique situation.
 No matter if you’re a beginner or already familiar with website building, this post will help most of you.

-The best way to create a portfolio for a small budget of $23
+The best way to create a portfolio for a small budget of $23 (no affiliate)

 Every free website-building platform will pitch you to signup for their premium plans from the first day of your account creation.
 You may ignore their pitching and keep building your portfolio.